 “Stunning — a totally original, surreal mystery shot through with hints of the best of César Aira, Vladimir Nabokov, Angela Carter, and Julio Cortázar.
 Smart, clever, and honest.
 I doubt you’ve read anything quite like it.” —Jeff VanderMeer, author of the Southern Reach trilogy

-Mystified, the family hires a semi-retired detective to find him, but what should be a routine investigation becomes something strange, intangible, even sinister.
+A semi-retired detective takes the case, but what should be a routine investigation becomes something strange, intangible, even sinister.
 The corporation for which the missing man worked seems to be a front for something else; the staff describes their colleague as having suffered alarming, shifting physical symptoms; a forensic scientist examining his office uncovers evidence of curious microorganisms.

 A best book of the year the Guardian, the Irish Times, the Herald, Scotland and Sunday, and more